3 children, 3 adults killed by female shooter at Nashville school, police say; shooter also killed

 The Nashville Fire Department said the shooting happened at The Covenant School, a private Christian school with an enrollment of about 200 students from preschool to sixth grade.
 It was initially reported as an “active shooter” incident at 10:13 a.m., Nashville police spokesperson Don Aaron said.

-Three children and three adults who were brought to Monroe Carell Jr. Children’s Hospital at Vanderbilt with gunshot wounds died from their injuries, the hospital confirmed to Nexstar’s WKRN.
+Three children and three adults were shot and killed, police confirmed in a press conference.
 The three adult victims were staff members.

-Nashville police reported that officers “engaged” the shooter, who was killed.
-Aaron said the shooter appeared to be “in her teens,” but they were still working to identify her.
+Nashville police reported that officers shot and killed the suspect.
+Aaron initially said the shooter appeared to be “in her teens,” but police later confirmed she was a 28-year-old woman from Nashville.

 One police officer sustained a hand injury from broken glass.
 There were no additional injuries.